charbonnierg/public-hiring-test/PULL_REQUEST.md

 ##### Limitations

+###### Exception handling

+- The `FoodProductService` does not handle exceptions throwned by `TypeORM`.
+I'm not sure what is the best way to handle exceptions in a service.
+I don't think we should throw HTTP exceptions, so maybe we should create our custom exception classes and throw them.
+The controllers would then be responsible for catching these exceptions and returning the appropriate HTTP status code.

 ###### Units conversion

 - When asking to create a product with an ingredient expressed in a different unit than an existing product with same ingredient, the application will crash with a `500` status code.
 This is due to the fact that the application does not handle units conversion properly, and will try to create a new ingredient with the same name but a different unit, and there is a unique constraint on the `name` field in the `Ingredient` entity.